 In 2016, we welcomed a new business partner, Sempra Energy.
 Sempra is a $25 billion energy company with a long record of developing large-scale wind and solar projects in the United States.
 They also have a large footprint of utilities in Central and South America.
 We clicked with Sempra because we respected and liked the people there, and because a shared vision of serving commercial customers and developing distributed generation assets.
 We look forward to building this company with them in the future.

-Sol has grown from two friends around a dining room table to a team of over 65 people in offices in Washington DC, San Francisco, and Philadelphia.
+Sol has grown from two friends around a dining room table to a team of over 65 people.
 Throughout our company’s journey, George and I are most proud of our people.
 There is nothing more fulfilling than building something with people you respect, people you can learn from, and people that you care about.
 We both feel enormously indebted to the smart, cohesive, creative, and dedicated team that has built this company with us.
 They will increasingly run this company with time.

 Yuri and George